ClementNerma/Rave/docs/master.md

 obj.secret; // ERROR (private member)
 ```

 This also works for methods: they can be public or private to be available - or not - from the outside.
-The `this` keyword can be replaced by the `@` symbol, too:

 ```rave
 class Example {